 - 1. In ServiceNow, go to Flexera Integration > Integration Properties. - 2.
-In the list of Integration Properties, scroll down to the MID server name field (in the ServiceNow → FNMS section), and enter the full name of the MID server. - 3.
-Optionally, in the Export file path field, enter an alternative file path location to store the XML file (instead of the default MID server location).
-Because the FlexNet Beacon reads this file using the business adapter, FlexNet Beacon needs access to this file location. - 4.
-Scroll down (if necessary), and click Save. - 5.
-In ServiceNow, go to Flexera Integration > Export Configuration > Scheduled Jobs.
+In the list of Integration Properties, scroll down to the MID server name field (in the ServiceNow → FNMS section), and enter the full names of the MID servers.
+If you have multiple MID servers, enter their names here in a comma-separated list (no spaces). - 3.
+Optionally, in the Export file path field, for each MID server, enter an alternative file path location to store the XML file (instead of the default MID server location).
+When using multiple MID servers, enter the paths for the MID servers as a comma-separated list (no spaces) in the same order they appear in the MID server name field.

+Because the FlexNet Beacon reads this file using the business adapter, FlexNet Beacon needs access to this file location.